Chapter 29

 @State var gridLayout: [GridItem] = [ GridItem() ]

-, you can actually use LazyVGrid
+, you can use LazyVGrid

-with one grid item.
-By telling LazyVGrid
+with a single grid item.
+When you tell LazyVGrid

 to create the grid view: